AJ Mast/Associated Press

 2002: San Francisco 49ers 39, New York Giants 38

 The incredible finish of this wild-card showdown only added a punctuation mark to one of the most exciting playoff games in NFL history.
-After spotting the Giants a 38-14 lead by the third quarter, the 49ers mounted the second-greatest playoff comeback in NFL history (behind only the Buffalo Bills' win over the Houston Oilers in the 1992 wild-card round) to eventually take the lead.
+After spotting the Giants a 38-14 lead by the third quarter, the 49ers mounted the third-greatest playoff comeback in NFL history (behind only the Buffalo Bills' win over the Houston Oilers in the 1992 wild-card round and the Colts' win over the Chiefs in the 2013 playoffs) to eventually take the lead.
 After the Giants squandered that lead, they had one last shot to redeem themselves.
 What followed was chaos.
 It was a wild day for football, since earlier in the afternoon the Steelers topped the rival Browns in another epic clash.

 Tom Puskar/Associated Press